Frequently Asked Questions

 - If you have ever had Guillain-Barré Syndrome (a severe paralytic illness, also called GBS), talk to your doctor.
 You may be able to get the vaccine, but your doctor should help you make the decision.

 - People who are moderately or severely ill with a fever should usually wait until they recover before getting flu vaccine.
 If you are ill, talk to your doctor or nurse about whether to reschedule the vaccination.
 People with a mild illness can usually still receive the vaccine.

+Live nasal vaccine is not for everyone.
 The following people should get the inactivated vaccine (flu shot) instead:

 - Adults 50 years of age and older or children between 6 months and 2 years of age.
 (Children younger than 6 months should not get either influenza vaccine.)